Communicating Effectively During Change

 Change triggers feelings – fear, uncertainty, hope, curiosity.
 Each of these emotions reveals something about how people experience the situation.
 Effective change communication recognises these inner stories, articulates them clearly and consciously supports them.
 For it is only when emotions are understood and reflected that genuine connection can be forged.

 A good change story provides direction: Why are we changing?
 What does this mean for us as a team and as an organisation?
-And what purpose does this journey serve for each individual?
+And what is the purpose of this journey for each individual?

 Where communication answers these questions and embeds emotions within a shared narrative, a transformation emerges that is not only understood but actively supported.
 Change becomes a shared story – rather than an individual burden.